pactflow/example-siren/README.md

 Example project using [Siren](https://github.com/kevinswiber/siren) for hypermedia entities and testing with Pact.

-This project has two sub-projects, a provider springboot project which is using `spring-hateoas-siren` to provide Siren responses and a Javascript consumer project `ketting` to parse and navigate the Siren responses.
+This project has two sub-projects, a provider springboot project which is using `spring-hateoas-siren` to provide Siren responses and a Javascript consumer project using `ketting` to parse and navigate the Siren responses.

 ## Provider Project